“She was a rare flower, too delicate for this world, but rejoicing others with her fragrance and cheering them on the way…”

 Perhaps Julia became something of an additional ‘sister’ figure for Alexandra – Alexandra’s own elder sisters, Princess Victoria and Princess Elisabeth “Ella” of Hesse, were born in 1863 and 1864 respectively, with Princess Irene of Hesse following in 1866, the year of the conclusion of the war over the conflict concerning the duchies of Schleswig-Holstein, for which reason the name ‘Irene’ was chosen in the first place, meaning ‘peace’.
 Countess Julia Rantzau became lady-in-waiting or Hofdame, to Princess Irene of Hesse in 1892; Princess Irene had married her cousin, Prince Henrich of Prussia in 1888 – the son of Princess Alice’s elder sister Victoria and her husband, Crown Prince Frederick of Prussia.
 Emil von Rantzau died that same year.

 It is curious to wonder what happened to the letters which Alexandra exchanged with Julia Rantzau, as it is important to remember that those letters which do exist today from Alexandra to her friends are those that were fortunate enough to have survived.
 Alexandra burned much of her private correspondence in 1917, to save her personal letters falling into hands other than hers.
 She had, in fact, asked Tsar Nicholas II to burn her letters for precisely this reason, but they were found instead in a black box at Ekaterinburg, much later.
-According to Alexandra’s biographer, Carolly Erickson, Alexandra burned her “letters from her father and her grandmother, Nicky’s [Tsar Nicholas II’s] letters written when they were first engaged….”
-(Carolly Erickson, Alexandra, the Last Tsarina, Pg 301, Notes Pg 369, 8).
+According to Alexandra’s biographer, Carolly Erickson, Alexandra burned her private correspondence from her father and grandmother and those letters from Nicholas at the time of their engagement (Carolly Erickson, Alexandra, the Last Tsarina, Pg 301, Notes Pg 369, 8).
 Not everything was destroyed, however, as the archives of the Russian Federation in Moscow (GARF) thankfully attest.
 No letters of Alexandra to Julia Rantzau have survived in the private archive of Prince Henry and Princess Irene of Prussia, something confirmed to the present author.
-Alexandra wrote of Julia’s letters: “Only her dear writings have remained to me…” and again to another friend: “Her letters are a joy and they help one in difficult times to do ones duty…” Baroness Buxhoeveden recorded that the friendship must have been of very close nature, because Alexandra and Julia exchanged communication each week, writing in sort of diary form to one another.
+Alexandra wrote of Julia’s letters: “Only her dear writings have remained to me…” and again to another friend: “Her letters are a joy and they help one in difficult times to do one’s duty…” Baroness Buxhoeveden recorded that the friendship must have been of very close nature, because Alexandra and Julia exchanged communication each week, writing in sort of diary form to one another.

 Already in 1898, Julia Rantzau had been seriously ill.
 Alexandra wrote to the close friend of her youth, Magarete ‘Gretchen’ von Fabrice: “At last Irene has been able to give me good news – dear Juju is out of danger…” Julia had taken a cure at the fashionable spa town of Bad Nauheim in Hesse and then became badly ill afterwards at Hemmelmark, the estate of Prince Heinrich of Prussia at Barkelby, outside Eckernförde.
 Julia’s mother came to her bedside.
 Despite the fears of the doctors that she might suffer a heart attack, Julia received the best possible care through Princess Irene and recovered.
 Alexandra wrote to a friend: “I have undergone agonies, the uncertainty… poor thing… God knows if I shall ever see her again….”